Untitled (from Beckon Us from Home)

-Sarah Blesener was born in Minneapolis, Minnesota.
-She studied Linguistics and Youth Development at North Central University.
-While at university, she worked as a photographer for the organization Healing Haiti based in Port au Prince, Haiti, covering events surrounding the 2010 earthquake.
+Sarah Blesener is a documentary photographer based in New York City.
+Born in Minneapolis, Minnesota, she studied Linguistics and Youth Development at North Central University.
+While in University, she worked as a photographer for the organization Healing Haiti based in Port au Prince, Haiti, covering events surrounding the 2010 earthquake.
 Upon graduation in 2012, she studied at Bookvar Russian Academy in Minneapolis, concentrating on the Russian language.
-She is a recent graduate of the Visual Journalism and Documentary Practice program at the International Center of Photography in New York.
-Her latest work revolves around issues of youth culture and movements, focusing on Russia, Eastern Europe and the United States.
+She is a graduate of the Visual Journalism and Documentary Practice program at the International Center of Photography in New York.
+She was awarded the W. Eugene Smith 2018 Fellowship, an Alexia 2017 Professional Grant, and a 2017 Catchlight Fellowship, In 2019, she was awarded the 2019 World Press Photo Contest’s Long-Term Projects category for “Beckon Us From Home.

+Her ongoing work examines the interplay of religion, love of country, and military-style training in the teaching of ‘New Americanism’ amongst youth.
 In patriot camps and clubs around the United States, roughly 400,000 children are taught annually, often with military subtext, what it means to be an American.
 Here, in this microcosm of a changing nation, youth straddle the vulnerability of adolescence and the simultaneous stripping of individuality.
-Sarah Blesener’s ongoing work examines the interplay of religion, love of country, and military-style training in the teaching of ‘New Americanism’ amongst youth.